Professor Ian R. Hodgkinson BSc, MSc, PhD

 Head of International Business, Strategy and Innovation

 Professor Ian R. Hodgkinson is a multi-disciplinary scholar at the frontier of strategy research, investigating strategic decision-making in complex environments from individual to macro levels of analyses.
-Ian’s established international body of research bridges the public policy, international business, and management fields to transform established strategic thinking for more effective individual and organisational strategizing.
+Ian’s established international body of research bridges the public administration, service marketing, and management fields to transform established strategic thinking for more effective individual and organisational strategizing.

-Ian has published research articles in Journal of World Business, Public Administration, International Journal of Operations & Production Management, and Research Policy, among many others and regularly contributes to international conferences such as Academy of Management (AoM), International Research Society for Public Management (IRSPM) and Strategic Management Society (SMS).
-He serves as an Associate Editor (Public Services) for Journal of Service Management and acts as a reviewer for leading academic journals such as Journal of Product Innovation Management, Public Administration, British Journal of Management, and Journal of Service Research.
+Ian has published research articles in Journal of World Business, Public Administration, International Journal of Operations & Production Management, Public Management Review and Research Policy, among many others and regularly contributes to international conferences such as Academy of Management (AoM), International Research Society for Public Management (IRSPM) and Strategic Management Society (SMS).
+He serves as an Associate Editor of Journal of Service Management and Associate Editor of European Journal of Marketing.
+Ian is also the Vice-Chair of the British Academy of Management Public Management and Governance SIG and acts as a reviewer for leading academic journals such as Journal of Product Innovation Management, Public Administration, British Journal of Management, and Journal of Service Research.

 Ian’s teaching interests are in strategic management, focusing on strategic positioning, strategic choice, and strategic action.

-His current projects address the relationship between ownership, strategy and performance in the public sector; strategy development in middle-income emerging economies; the orchestration of individual and organisational ambidexterity; and, cross-country analyses of international entrepreneurship.
+His current projects address the relationship between ownership types, strategy and performance in the public sector; strategy development in traditional and emerging economies; the orchestration of individual and organisational ambidexterity; and, cross-country analyses of international entrepreneurship.

 Hughes, P., Hodgkinson, I.R., Elliott, K., and Hughes, M. (2018).
 “Strategy, Operations, and Profitability: The Role of Resource Orchestration”, International Journal of Operations & Production Management, in press.